.

 a natural history of the Tasmanian tiger

-the Marsupial lion of Pleistocene Australia
+the Marsupial 'lion' of Pleistocene Australia

-a new species of dinosaur I unearthed in Texas
+a new species of armored dinosaur

 rhinoceros beetles and other members of the scarab family